US Cash Products-Group Three gasoline extends gains

 U.S. GULF COAST <0#P-USG>

-Cycle 47 conventional M2 gasoline was seen done early at 9.25 and 9.00 cents under September RBOB futures, and later at 8.50 and 8.25 cents under, up a penny on the day.
+Cycle 47 conventional M2 gasoline was seen done at 9.25 and 9.00 cents under September RBOB futures, up half a cent.

 Newly prompt Cycle 47 61-grade ultra-low sulfur diesel was seen done at 2.25 cents over the September heating oil screen, up about a quarter cent.